14 Jul The 5 Personal Planets In Astrology And Their Interesting Influences

 If you’re new to the realm of astrology, note that we’re all born with special horoscope charts made up of ten planets, but only a small portion of these are referred to as personal planets in astrology (aka inner planets.)

 What’s more?
 I presume you may be wondering why there are ten planets in astrology when you only learned about nine in school.
-Well, that’s because the Moon and the Sun are also counted as planets in astrology (Earth isn’t included as a planet in astrology because we live on Earth and astrology is the study of the other planets’ movements and effects on us.)
+Well, that’s because the Moon and the Sun are also counted as planets in astrology (Earth isn’t included as a planet in astrology because we live on it and astrology is the study of the other planets’ movements and effects on us.)

 The sun sign is the one you’re already familiar with (mine is Virgo) and it represents your ego and how other people view you.
 You also have a Moon sign that symbolizes your feelings and the mother, as well as a rising sign that’ll help you understand what you’re on earth to do and accomplish.

 Now, just like the Moon and the Sun, all other personal planets in astrology (including Mars, Venus, and Mercury) exist on your natal chart to tell you more about your personality traits.
 They are believed to have the most direct influence on your life.